JohannaMichael/flowchart-mrcnn/README.md

 This project aims to detect and 'translate' flowcharts into simple pseudo code.
 The approach to this task is as follows:

-1. Detect, identify and create masks of all possible symbols and objects in a flowchart
+1. Detect, identify and create masks of all possible symbols and objects in a flowchart.
 2. According to the given flowchart, extract the masks and sort them in the correct order.

 Step 1. is achieved by a deep neural network (Mask R-CNN), which can not only detect objects